simonpicard/credit-default-prediction/README.md

 # credit-default-prediction

-A data science assignment I did 2017.
+A data science assignment I did in 2017.

 ## Quickstart